-Two meetings were held with county judges10 - Newport, AR (2 June 2014, four county judges) and Jonesboro (4 June 2014, three county judges, and two elected officials of the Cache River Drainage District of Clay County).
+Two meetings for the Cache River Watershed Management Plan were held with county judges - Newport, AR (2 June 2014, four county judges) and Jonesboro (4 June 2014, three county judges, and two elected officials of the Cache River Drainage District of Clay County).
 Some of the county highway supervisors also attended these meetings.
 The purpose of these two meetings was to identify specific water resource issues.
 Flooding around infrastructure was identified in several locations.
 Channel maintenance costs are an issue for the drainage districts in the basin.
 The stakeholders discussed the Boydsville Lake concept, which is discussed following the Newport Arkansas meeting of 27 August 2014 below.